wesley-dean-flexion/handbook/_pages/about-us/offices/washington-dc.md

 ### Bathrooms

-Gendered bathrooms are located at the end of both the 4100 and 4200 wings.
-Additional bathrooms are just outside the 4400 space in the 4100 wing.
+Gendered bathrooms are located at both ends of the 3100 wing.
 A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).

-### Mother’s rooms
+### Pumping room

 Look for room 1232A at the back of the health center on the first floor.
 You don’t need to reserve it.
 If it’s in use, you can use the doctor’s office or one of the other rooms near the health clinic.
-After 4 p.m., you can access the mother’s room directly from the hallway, but the rest of the health center will be closed.
+After 4 p.m., you can access the pumping room directly from the hallway, but the rest of the health center will be closed.

-There is a fridge inside the mother’s room and one outside the room as well.
+There is a fridge inside the pumping room and one outside the room as well.
 At the end of the day, if there’s any milk in the outer fridge, they’ll move it to the inner fridge.

 ### Yoga and meditation rooms